ArietCham/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that lists files in the current directory and the /boot directory, in long format
+script that prints the type of the file named iamfile